 In comparison, a project roadmap is a plan which takes the project objectives and provides a timeline of specific tasks and milestones which must be achieved before the project is accomplished.
 Project roadmaps typically consist of the project goals; the key milestones and tasks to achieve those goals; and a timeline that determines the overall schedule.

 Since a project has a fixed start and end date, it is sometimes visualized like the release above.
 This allows stakeholders to have a complete picture of the timeline and expectations so that everyone understands the scope of the project.

 The creation process

 On the other hand, a project manager typically creates the project roadmap.
-The project manager is less concerned with product goals, as his own goal is to complete his project within its specified timeline.
+The project manager is less concerned with product goals, as their own goal is to complete their project within its specified timeline.
 Project roadmaps consider overall resources and team capacity, as well as the milestones which must be reached to deliver the project.